Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-signals.md

 :::

-## Usage
+## Signal

-### `signal`

 The `signal` function is the simplest signal constructor used by other package functions.
 To create a new signal, simply pass the initial value:

 ```ts
 import { signal } from '@telegram-apps/signals';